duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

   # for all outgoing emails
   default_mailer_sender: <%= ENV["DEFAULT_MAILER_SENDER"] || "My Company <support@example.com>" %>

-  # default_url is required for links in email body
+  # default_url is required for links in email body or in links in controller
+  # when url host is not available (for example rails console)
   default_url:
     host: <%= ENV["DEFAULT_URL_HOST"] || "example.com" %>
     port: <%= ENV["DEFAULT_URL_PORT"] || 80 %>